james-minor/uwsp-ctf-project/README.md

 ## Getting Started

+Ensure you have [Docker 4.24.1](https://www.docker.com/) or newer installed.

 All the services for the CTF web app have already been Dockerized, and are all **intended to be run as services** using Docker Compose.